qbead/qbeadWebsite/content/book/progpatterns.md

-* `float avg(.....)`: The very first `float` in this piece of code is necessary because the computer needs to know what type of values the function will provide (in this case they are fractions).
+* `float avg(.....)`: The very first `float` in this piece of code is necessary because the computer needs to know what type of values the function will provide (in this case they are decimals).
 Then we have the name we have picked for our function, `avg`.
 * `float first_argument, float second_argument` : In parentheses, we have a list of the arguments the function will be taking.
-Unlike when we call the function, we have to specify their types, so we wrote `float` to denote working with fractions.
-We also gave temporary names for these arguments, so that we can refer to them in the expression that is making up the function.
+Unlike when we call the function, we have to specify their types, so we wrote `float` to denote working with decimals.
+We also gave temporary names for these arguments so that we can refer to them in the function.
-* `{ ... }` : The open and close bracket surround the instructions of our code.
+* `{ ... }` : The open and close bracket surround the instructions of our function.
 * `0.5*(first_argument+second_argument) ` : This where the math happens in our
 function.
 It is simply the sum of the two arguments multiplied by one-half.
-* `return` : a keyword to mark this line as code as the result coming from (**returned by**) this function to be returned to the code that called the function.
+* `return` : a keyword to state that the result of this line of code should be returned to the code that called the function.

-We can have multiple sequential instructions inside the block in case the computation is more difficult.
+We can have multiple sequential instructions inside the block when the computation is more difficult.
 That is the purpose of the figure brackets `{ }`
-- to separate all the code that defines our function from the rest of the program.
+- to separate all the code that defines our function from the rest of the program that might be in the same file.
 For instance, here we will show how to compute the 4th root of a
 number:

 ```c++